dverdin/writings/2018-Hackathon-report.md

 ### What is left aside for now

   - Functional programming: Looks like a hot stuff right now but far from being a priority.
 Once the code is greatly improved, we might have new contributors that demand we switc to this; Well, we'll see then,

+### Coding style

+Luc started working on a coding style.
+Everything is summed up in [this issue](https://github.com/sympa-community/sympa/issues/325).

+## Community

+Luc stressed out the fact that, currently, self_organization of the community is weak.
+We won't achieve anything without a good coordination.

+Here are a few things that were approved by the hackathon attendees.

+### Semantic versioning.

+Here is the classical versioning pattern, adopted bya large number of softwares:

+  <major>.<minor>.<patch>
+  Example :
+  6.2.23

+  - **<major>**: non backward-compatible changes to the API
+  - **<minor>**: backward-compatible new functionnalities
+    - if even (2, 4, 6...): stable release
+    - if odd (1, 3, 5, ...): unstable release
+  - **<patch>**: backward-compatible bug fixes.

+The current way of Sympa versioning is atypical a prone to instill confusion to users.
+Non reversible and unstabilizing changes are introduced to the only active branch.
+Consequently, people upgrading Sympa can have broken features when they should expect only bug fixes.

+Changing the way we version is possible right now (replacing the 6.2.33 with 6.3.0 for example).
+It is just a matter of communication:
+  - send a message to the lists,
+  - display clear information on the Sympa web site and sympa project github Readme.md file.

+### Single entry point for Sympa

+Currently, communications channels and web sites, though all pointed from the

+### Decision making

+### Ease newcomers enrolment

+### Make a Sympa conference